Karol-Gawlowski/PolicyRenewals/README.md

 https://www.kaggle.com/arashnic/imbalanced-data-practice?select=aug_train.csv

 In this exercise:
-Explore Deep Learning with the h2o ML package,
-Apply explainable AI (XAI) methods with DALEX package, Work with SMOTE and ROSE methods for upsampling and PCA, Further improve my data wrangling skills with dplyr,
+Explore Deep Learning and Random Forests with the h2o ML package, Apply explainable AI (XAI) methods with DALEX package, Work with SMOTE and ROSE methods for upsampling and PCA, Further improve my data wrangling skills with dplyr,